iLoveToCreate DIY Cupcake Wrapper Flower Valentine's Wreath

 Making these cupcake wrapper peonies is so fun and they're so pretty, you can hardly tell they started out as cupcake wrappers!
 The key is using white glassine cupcake wrappers, the non-stick coating and translucence make them easy to scrunch and form and with a little scrunching and effort, they take to dyes and inks and glitter beautifully.
 I have only just begun making these flowers, and now you can too!

-I used some yummy Red Heart Rigoletto yarn in cream to wrap my Styrofoam wreath base.
+I used some yummy Red Heart Rigoletto yarn in cream to wrap my foam wreath base.
 This yarn has sequins in it for a little subtle sparkle.
 Wrap your entire wreath and then tie a knot.
 Cut off the excess yarn.

 You'll need 12 wrappers for each flower, head pins, SWAROVSKI ELEMENTS or other faceted sparkly crystal beads, Aleene's Tacky Glue and a pair of chain nose pliers.

 Dip the head pin in glue after you've inserted through into the center of your bead and cupcake wrapper layers.
 I suggest pre-punching the hole with a pin to make it easy to get the head pin through them.
-Insert this into your styrofoam wreath using the chain nose pliers to really get it in there!
+Insert this into your foam wreath using the chain nose pliers to really get it in there!

 Now comes the fun part.
 Once the glue on the five flowers is dry, you need to scrunch the layers to make them look like poppies.
 I do it one layer at a time, scrunching and squishing, then once you've scrunched all twelve layers, open them up to expose the crystal center.
 Keep scrunching, separating and opening until you are satisfied with the results.